 A recent pair of a classic European car was introduced by Solido last December.
 We have the 1:18, diecast metal in Red and White.
-This replica does provide the budget consensus buyer a foot-hold on one French classic and it does it with style…
+This replica does provide the budget consensus buyer with a foot-hold on one French classic and it does it with style…

 From the exterior side, we will say the overall lines of the model are represented well.
 Soldio does a decent job in capturing the lines of the classic Alpine A310 Pack GT.
 Paint is decent for the most part and consistent throughout.
 Differences in the exterior presentation are colour only from what we can see.
-Basically with have Red with Black accent bits and White with Black accents bits.
+Basically, with have Red with Black accent bits and White with Black accents bits.
 Note mirrors ship separate from the model.
 Installation was simple.
 Glue wasn’t necessary on our examples.

 Where the model begins to show its price point is on the panel gaps.
 Our examples had varying gaps between the two colours, which is evident in the photo above.
-On the plus side the shut-lines were definitely far better in execution.
+On the plus side, the shut-lines were definitely far better in execution.

 The front is simple in design.
 Plastic-like headlight covers and simple decal begin the upper section.
 The lower section s fitted with turn signal and running lights, they are more authentic in appearance than the headlights.

 Accessing the interior section is simple, operation on both examples was spot on.
-Red and White are identical in appearance, the one exception is the Red continue with the tan theme while the White are executed in Black.
+Red and White are identical in appearance, the one exception is the Red continue with the tan theme while the White is executed in Black.
 If we had to choose between the two, we prefer the tan with Black seats.

-For one getting into the hobby the Solido Alpine A310 Pack GT is definitely something to consider.
+For one getting into the hobby, the Solido Alpine A310 Pack GT is definitely something to consider.
 Diecast metal exterior, access to the interior and decent exterior visuals present a good package.
 At less than $70 CND these models do provide a lot of good at far less than the average AUTOart opening piece, but what you gain in price is definitely lost in the overall refinement.
 This is no secret, and we think Solido understand that.
 We will be presenting a future review on the Soldio Catheram 275R Academy, stay tuned.
 Enjoy the pics!